 - Employer(s) names and addresses from this year and last year

-- Up to five of the last jobs you held in the past 15 years (and the dates you worked them) before you became disabled
+- Up to five of the previous jobs you held in the past 15 years (and the dates you worked them) before you became disabled

 - A copy of your Social Security Statement, which shows your disability insurance benefits

-- Any other benefits you have filed or plan to make a claim for, such as workers’ compensation
+- Any other benefits you have filed or plan to claim for, such as workers’ compensation

 Medical Condition Information